Back

 Effective resource management is crucial to a company’s success in today’s dynamic business environment.
 As a vital part of resource management, warehouse storage requires constant vigilance.
 Research from the National Retail Federation reveals that companies with an inventory accuracy rate of 95% or higher experience an impressive 10% increase in their net profit margins.

 In this article, we will discuss the most successful storage KPIs for warehouse management that any company can implement.
-Brickclay, an industry pioneer in business intelligence (BI) and warehouse storage management, walks you through the 10 KPIs that have proven most useful in optimizing your storage space.
+Brickclay, an industry leader in business intelligence (BI) and warehouse storage management, walks you through the 10 KPIs that have proven most useful in optimizing your storage space.

 Key Storage Performance Metrics